-- (b) The provision of adequate space for landscaping in the vicinity of road boundaries, which will mitigate the effects of the building intrusion into the street scene; - (c) The ability to provide adequate on-site parking and manoeuvring for vehicles: - (d) The compatibility of proposed building with the appearance, layout and scale of other buildings and sites in the surrounding area, including the setback of existing buildings in the vicinity from road boundaries; - (e) The proposed building size, form, proportions, roof line, style and external appearance that is similar to or in keeping with those of existing buildings on the site: - (f) The preservation of views to and from public spaces; - (g) The provision of an equal or greater amount of open space on the site that contributes to the sense of space and openness as viewed from public places; - (h) Significant (more than minor) public and pedestrian amenity values in terms of building appearance and function resulting from the setback infringement; - (i) The extent and effect of shadowing on any adjacent property or public road and - (j) Any likely future increases in the usage of the road. - (k) Whether and the extent to which land has been required for roading improvements adjacent to land contained in, or formerly contained in, Sections 6-9 Block XLI Town of Queenstown and Lot 2 DP15118, and whether a reduction to a 2.0 metre front yard is appropriate.
+- (a) When considering applications to reduce the setback from roads, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard to those assessment matters under 7.7.2 (xiii) Urban Design Protocol - (b) The provision of adequate space for landscaping in the vicinity of road boundaries, which will mitigate the effects of the building intrusion into the street scene; - (c) The ability to provide adequate on-site parking and manoeuvring for vehicles: - (d) The compatibility of proposed building with the appearance, layout and scale of other buildings and sites in the surrounding area, including the setback of existing buildings in the vicinity from road boundaries; - (e) The proposed building size, form, proportions, roof line, style and external appearance that is similar to or in keeping with those of existing buildings on the site: - (f) The adverse effect the building will have on the historic character of Arrowtown; - (g) The preservation of views to and from public spaces; - (h) The provision of an equal or greater amount of open space on the site that contributes to the sense of space and openness as viewed from public places;

+- Significant (more than minor) public and pedestrian amenity values in terms of building appearance and function resulting from the setback infringement; - (j) The extent and effect of shadowing on any adjacent property or public road and - (k) Any likely future increases in the usage of the road. - (I) Whether and the extent to which land has been required for roading improvements adjacent to land contained in, or formerly contained in, Sections 6-9 Block XLI Town of Queenstown and Lot 2 DP15118, and whether a reduction to a 2.0 metre front yard is appropriate.